huggingface/blog/synthetic-data-save-costs.md

 Label: """
 ```

 Before we can pass this prompt to the API, we need to add some formatting to the prompt.
-Most LLMs today are fine-tuned with a specific chat template, which enables LLMs to distinguish a user message, the system prompt, or its own response in a chat history through special tokens.
-If you do not apply the same chat template which the LLM has seen during fine-tuning, it will still return outputs, but performance can degrade silently.
-You can use the `tokenizer` to add the special tokens for the model automatically (read more [here](https://huggingface.co/blog/chat-templates)).
+Most LLMs today are fine-tuned with a specific chat template.
+This template consists of special tokens, which enable LLMs to distinguish between the user's instructions, the system prompt, and its own responses in a chat history.
+Although we are not using the model as a chat bot here, omitting the chat template can still lead to silently performance degradation.
+You can use the `tokenizer` to add the special tokens of the model's chat template automatically (read more [here](https://huggingface.co/blog/chat-templates)).
 For our example, we use the `Mixtral-8x7B-Instruct-v0.1` model.

 ```python
 from transformers import AutoTokenizer